erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 ![Sketch of the hardware prototype.
 The way it is suspended should ensure as close to 2d a motion as possible without having to resort to rigid links and large bearings.](./figures/prototype-sketch.svg){ #fig:prototype-sketch}

 The essence of a crane, a hook/load hanging from a rope, is a pendulum.
-But unlike the basic point-mass pendulum a crane has several important differences.
+But unlike the basic point mass pendulum a crane has several important differences.
 Most importantly the suspension point of the rope exhibits its own dynamics, causing excitation of the pendulum.
 These can stem from controlled movement of the trolley, jib or gantry but beyond this the entire crane structure often exhibits significant flex.
 Then the rope itself might actually be a set of ropes, is not rigid and also stretches under load.